Chances are your children will learn about money matters much differently than you did.

-"The combination of longer life spans and the elimination of the pension has created the need for people to self-fund their retirement for the first time in American history,” says Kirstin Turner, who oversees 65 financial advisors as the West Palm Beach complex director for RBC Wealth Management-U.S. “And the Internet and technology are making investing much easier and more mainstream than it was 50 years ago.”
+“The combination of longer life spans and the elimination of the pension has created the need for people to self-fund their retirement for the first time in American history,” says Angie O'Leary, head of Wealth Planning at RBC Wealth Management-U.S. “And the Internet and technology are making investing much easier and more mainstream than it was 50 years ago.”

 The experience for future generations could be different still, given growing support for some sort of financial literacy curriculum for kids.

-The vast majority of Americans (87 percent) think financial literacy is so important that it should be taught to kids in school, according to the RBC/CNB survey conducted in mid-March.
+The vast majority of Americans (87 percent) think financial literacy is so important that it should be taught to kids in school, according to the RBC/CNB survey.
 According to data from the Council for Economic Education, that’s exactly what is starting to happen.
 The Council found that the number of states including economics in K-12 studies has increased in the last decade as has the number of states requiring high school personal finances to be offered or taken.

-“This has definitely become a hot topic,” says Brooke McGeehan, a financial advisor with RBC Wealth Management-U.S. in New York.
+“This has definitely become a hot topic,” says O’Leary.
 “We need to make sure we’re teaching our children about financial responsibility.
 They’re our future entrepreneurs, business leaders and educators.”

 When to talk to kids about money